Bring some homemade charm to your holiday decor with these easy & inexpensive DIY Christmas ornaments

 How to save money when making your own ornaments

-In fact, during the holidays is the perfect time to sign up for your —-Amazon30 free trial (be sure to set a calendar reminder to help you cancel a couple of days before it automatically upgrades you to the full membership).
+- In fact, during the holidays are the perfect time to sign up for an Amazon 30-day free trial (be sure to set a calendar reminder to help you cancel a couple of days before it automatically upgrades you to the full membership).

 Tips for making your holiday ornaments